MichaelDBA/pg_vacuum/readme.md

 ## Assumptions
 1. Only when a table is within 25 million of reaching the wraparound threshold is it considered a FREEZE candidate.
 2. By default, catalog tables are ignored unless specified explicitly with the --schema option.
+3. If passwords are required (authentication <> trust), then you must define credentials in the .pgpass (linux)/pgpass.conf (windows) files.
 <br/>

 ## Examples